A dance performance at the northern coast of the Netherlands, 2018

 The rake scrapes over the sand in a repetitive movement.
-A regular pattern in the sand occurs, it makes things visible, that were not seen in first instance.
-Two women, explore the concept of the Japanese ‘Zen garden’ as a bridge to a new reality.
-A reality that brings them in contact with the sand, the seaweed, the sea and themselves.
+A regular pattern in the sand occurs, it makes things seen, that were not seen in first instance.
+By following what is already there, a new reality arises.

-The film ‘Sand and Stones | Performance: Renée Koldewijn, Bushra Arbawi | Camera: Luuk Holiday | Filmproduction: Renée Koldewijn
+Sand and Stones | Performance: Renée Koldewijn, Bushra Arbawi | Camera: Luuk Holiday | Filmproduction: Renée Koldewijn | 2020